grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 ii.
 No 1st word item could appear with a single noun more than twice.

-# The current version of the experiment deviates from Bemis & Pylkkanen in the following ways:
+# Deviations from Bemis & Pylkkanen 2011:

 1. For each subject, B & P selected set of 50 images that were repeated in each 1-word/2-word condition.
 Here, 200 unique images are pseudo-randomly selected for each subject, with the desired number of match/mismatch trials.